sabbir-d/os-config/README.md

 ## Colab local server

-> using google colab instead of jupyter notebook you can also use this local compiler for colab
+> how to use jupyter notebook as colab local runtime?

 1. copy paste the commands below in terminal
 ```sh